SainsburyWellcomeCentre/NeuralPlayground/neuralplayground/experiments/README.md

 1. Create a file that indicates where to download the data.

-2. Create a class to read/filter the data following the template shown in the [Behavior_data](https://github.com/ClementineDomine/EHC_model_comparison/blob/main/sehec/experiments/behavioral_data.py).
+2. Create a class to read/filter the data following the template shown in the [Experiment_core](https://github.com/ClementineDomine/NeuralPlayground/blob/main/neuralplayground/experiments/experiment_core.py).

-3. Cite the Data approrialty.
+3. Cite the data approrialty.

 4. Create an environement Class for the experiment